Yazidism in Georgia: History

+By the late 1980s, growing Georgian nationalist sentiment—culminating in the country's declaration of independence in 1991—began to affect ethnic minorities.
+The State Programme for the Georgian Language, published in December 1988 and formally adopted in August 1989, made Georgian compulsory nationwide, a move perceived by minority communities as signalling their diminished status.

 In the late 1990s, the main issue among the Yazidi community of Georgia was the construction of a Yazidi temple and cultural centre on the outskirts of Tbilisi, which marked a significant milestone among the Yazidis of Transcaucasus, who had previously lacked a temple.
 The construction of the temple was delayed due to a number of disputes and difficulties, caused by lack of resources and the economic crises during the 1990s as well as the mass emigration from the country, internal disputes within the community on the legitimacy of constructing a Yazidi temple outside historically sacred places like Lalish or Sinjar, and also the close collaboration between the Georgian state and the Orthodox Church of Georgia who opposed construction of buildings for other religions.

 The temple was finally opened in 2013 on the outskirts of Tbilisi.
-Since 2016, another building adjacent to this temple hosts the Yezidi Academy of Theology, which is headed by a cleric, Pîr Dima, who is the President of the Spiritual Council of Yezidis of Georgia.
+Since 2016, another building adjacent to this temple hosts the Yezidi Academy of Theology, which is headed by a cleric, Pîr Dîma, who is the President of the Spiritual Council of Yezidis of Georgia.
 The academy offers religious classes taught in Kurdish and Russian, as well as including Arabic courses for any Yazidi who wishes to partake.
 Students are trained for religious roles such as being the guardian (Micêwir) of the temple and clerics for wedding ceremonies.

 In 2012, a ritual of "reconversion" to Yazidism, which was proposed by the Academy of Theology, was authorized by the top religious leaders of Yazidis, Mîr Tehsîn Beg and Babê Şêx Xurto during their visit to Tbilisi.
 This ritual allows Yazidis who converted to Christianity and were thus excommunicated from the community, to return to Yazidism provided they have not been married in the meantime.

 The Yazidis in Georgia are among the poorest and most persecuted people in Georgia.
 In the Soviet Union there was almost no contact between Yazidis in Georgia and Yazidis in Armenia with the Yazidis in Iraq, Turkey and Syria.
 In 1989 there were 33,000 Yazidis in Georgia.
 After the collapse of the Soviet Union in the 1990s, thousands of Yazidis fled from Georgia to Germany because of persecution and discrimination.
 In 2008, the number of Yazidis in Georgia was 12,000.